Cothrax/sep_spider/readme.md

 RELOAD_PATH = './reload'
 ```

+Yundama account is needed for QR Code recognition.
+Create an **User (NOT Developer)** account at http://www.yundama.com/ and add a little credits to it.
+5 RMB is enough for a year's use.

 2. run spider
 ```bash
 cd sep_spider
 scrapy crawl sep_spider
 ```
-The default location to store files is './sep'.
+The default location to store files is `./sep`.
 It can be customized in `sep_spider/custom_setting.py`.

 ### Listener usage
 For server deployment, you can run `listener.py` to listen to the changes of `reload` file as the signal of recrawling.
 Recrawling will only download non-existing files. **It won't modify existing files**.

-1. set up your environment and account info (see above)
+1. Set up your environment and account info (see above)
-2. run `listener.py`
+2. Run `listener.py`
 ```bash
 python listener.py
 ```
-3. everytime you modify the `reload` file, the spider will recrawl the resources.
+3. Everytime you modify the `reload` file, the spider will recrawl the resources.
 The location of reload file is customizable in `sep_spider/custom_setting.py`.
 ```bash
 touch reload
 ```